evanwolf/gittherapy/README.md

-GitTherapy
+# GitTherapy
 ==========

-GitTherapy: Counselling for Coders
+GitTherapy: Counseling for Coders

 Have you had one of those days?
 Your bugs are breeding in the shadows?
 Your team shows signs of PTSD?
 Github and stackoverflow are your closest relationships?

-It may be time to call on the GitTherapy Institute, a counselling practice for IT professionals.
+It may be time to call on the GitTherapy Institute, a counseling practice for IT professionals.

 Since the time of Ada Lovelace, we've been helping programmers address issues like:
 - Postcommit Depression